livechat/livechat-public-docs/site/content@beta/configuration-api/readme.md

   - `last` - the lowest chat routing priority - agents with `last` priority get chats when there are no agents with `first` or `normal` priority available with free slots in that group
+- `default_group_priority` possible values:
+  - `first` - Chats are assigned to bot before normal agents
+  - `normal` - Chats are assigned with the same priority as it would for normal agents
+  - `last` - If there is no agent available then, chat will be assigned to bot
+  - `supervisor` - Bot works as `supervisor` so he/she will not be assigned to any chats
 - `webhooks` - go [here](#webhooks) for possible actions values and payloads.

 #### Example response payloads